kbenkreira/Test-Cyber-Comment-Page/CONTRIBUTING.md

-# Contributing to Management and Oversight of Federal Information Technology Resources
+# Contributing to Test Cyber Comment Page

 *By contributing to this project, you dedicate your work to the public domain and relinquish any copyright claims under the terms of the [CC0 Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).
 See the [license file](LICENSE) for additional information.*